baekur-online/judy-fong-online/stories/malabar.md

 too much cigarette smoke and perfumes at champs de lýsee

 Lots of bakeries and pâtessire.
 The day prior I got a croissant and pain au chocolat at a different bakery.
-I went to boulangerielepatisserie.com and got brioche cadre sweet, a strawberry tartlet and a chousette de pomme. it was very flakey.
+I went to La Parisienne Mickaël Reydellet boulangerielaparisienne.com and got brioche cadre sweet, a strawberry tartlet and a chousette de pomme.
+It was very flakey.
+The bakery was just around the corner from my hotel.

 carrefour city was a corner store that was often opened late despite Google listing it as having shorter opening hours. red oasis is like a mix between apple juice and ribena. i highly recommend along with orangina.